Never Ending Tour: Origin

-In a 2009 interview with Rolling Stone magazine, Dylan queried the validity of the term Never Ending Tour, saying:Critics should know there is no such thing as forever.
+In a 2009 interview with Rolling Stone magazine, Dylan questioned the validity of the term Never Ending Tour:Critics should know there is no such thing as forever.
 Does anybody call Henry Ford a Never Ending Car Builder?
 Anybody ever say that Duke Ellington was on a Never Ending Bandstand Tour?
 These days, people are lucky to have a job.
 Any job.
 So critics might be uncomfortable with my working so much.
 Anybody with a trade can work as long as they want.
 A carpenter, an electrician.
 They don't necessarily need to retire.

 The tour was briefly interrupted in the spring of 1997 when Dylan was forced to cancel dates after suffering a serious medical issue in May.
-CBS Records announced he was being hospitalized for a potentially fatal chest infection, histoplasmosis, but Dylan resumed touring that fall.
+Columbia Records announced that he was being hospitalized for the potentially fatal chest infection histoplasmosis, but Dylan resumed touring that fall.